-Compensation and Pension (C&P) Examinations are medical exams ordered by the VA to evaluate the conditions a veteran is claiming for disability compensation.
+Compensation and Pension (C&P) Examinations are medical exams ordered by the VA to evaluate the conditions a Veteran is claiming for disability compensation.
 The Ratings Veterans Services Representative (RSVR) is a primary decision-maker on your claim.
 A representative will create a folder once you file your claim.
-Data, or evidence, is added to your file for consideration by the RSVR.
+The RSVR adds data, or evidence to your file for consideration.
 The results of the C&P Examinations will be added to the file.
-This post is meant to help you with your C&P Exam Prep.
+This post is meant to help you prep for your next C&P Exam.

 Veterans seeking disability compensation for more than one service-connected condition may be required to attend a separate C&P exam for each disability.